siegfriedgreg/Frog/src/README.md

-FROG uses files in the *.mtx format that have been converted to *.bin
-*** the converter can be found in a zip file in the "data" folder.
+FROG uses files in the *.mtx format that have been converted to *.bin The converter can be found in a zip file in the "data" folder.

      graph.mtx -> graph.mtx.bin